afan-gf/afan-gf.github.io/LLM_Agent_Tool_Using.md

-# LLM Agent Tools Usage
+# LLM Agent Tools Using, From Prompt,SFT to Agentic RL

 Let's discuss the current LLM Agent tools usage from several topics.